k2052/developer.2052.me/source/partials/about.md

 (they change how you think about programming.
 And these days with platforms like (Clojure and ClojureScript they are useful in practice to.

-## Things I could pick up again if I need to
+## Things I can pick up again if I need to

 ### Node.js